 During the audition, he said I wasn’t fat enough.
 I told him that I could act fatter, so I tried to stick my stomach out.
 The only problem was that it was already out as far as it would go.
 He cast me anyway because my face looked mean.

 I got to talk to most of the cast.
 The great majority of them were very nice.
 Two come to mind that were a little self-involved or maybe they were just shy.
 Both of them don’t have any credits on stuff since the 20th century, so I will reveal their identities as Dale Jacoby and Kathie Sileno.
 Kurt, J.W. and Jean-Claude, on the other hand, were way cool.
+Dale is working in the porn industry as a performer and director under the alias of Dale Jordan.
+It’s not a surprise.
+He just had an air about him.
+Not that porn has an air; I have nothing against porn if everyone is of legal age.

 Only the grave scene needed to be filmed in Seattle because of Bruce Lee’s grave.
 The rest was shot in and around L.A.
 They tried to hide the palm trees by holding branches out.
 I think that they just gave up after a while.
 They were putting paper Seattle plates on the cars but I think that grew old as well.
 Jason’s house was in San Pedro.
 The gym for the final fight was a YMCA in Pasadena whereas the dojo was in the valley on Ventura Blvd.
 Kelly’s house was off of Beverly and Highland.
 Damn, that pool was cold.
 We should have filmed that scene in November instead of December.
 The movie should have taken 2 weeks to film but the ringleaders were not very organized.